Skip to main navigation

 - Get enough sleep to help your mood and to help you feel less stressed.

-- Eat a balanced diet.
-Whole grains, dairy products, fruits, vegetables, and protein are part of a balanced diet.
+- Eat healthy foods.
+Whole grains, dairy products, fruits, vegetables, and protein are part of a healthy diet.

 - Find healthy ways to relieve stress.
 Stress can trigger a relapse.
 Try meditation or other stress-relief exercises.
 Meditation can help you feel calm and give you a clearer awareness about your life.

-If you have something worthwhile to do, you may be less likely to go back to using substances.
+If you have something to do that gives you a sense of purpose, you may be less likely to go back to using substances.
 For example, you might:

 - Do volunteer work for a cause that you care about.